naofireblade/homebridge-neato/README.md

 # homebridge-neato

-This is a plugin to control your [Neato](https://www.neatorobotics.com/) vacuum robot.
+This is a plugin for [homebridge](https://github.com/nfarina/homebridge) to control your [Neato](https://www.neatorobotics.com/) vacuum robot.
 You can download it via [npm](https://www.npmjs.com/package/homebridge-neato).

+Feel free to leave any feedback [here](https://github.com/naofireblade/homebridge-neato/issues).

 # Features